PCBoyGames/Simply-Love-Combo-Fonts/README.md

 # Simply Love Combo Fonts
 This is a repository for custom-made combo fonts for [Stepmania 5 theme Simply Love](https://github.com/dguzek/Simply-Love-SM5).
 The theme is so powerful in all scripts that it had to have been lead developed by the one and only [Dan Guzek](https://github.com/dguzek).

+Below I answer some of the important questions that you may have about this whole project.

 ## What are combo fonts?
 On the release of [Simply Love SM5 version 4.8.5](https://github.com/dguzek/Simply-Love-SM5/releases/tag/4.8.5), some of the genius coding mastery sparked the minds of many, and one of the newest features allowed for the customization of combo fonts.
 This means how the combo counter looks can be changed from Wendy (what it was forced to in 4.8.4 and below) to a different font.